island-is/handbook/docs/api-design-guide/implementation/methods.md

 - General for all methods

   - `401` should be returned when client fails to authenticate.
   - `403` should be returned when client is authenticated but does not have necessary permission to perform the operation.
-  - `500` should be returned when the server occurs some unexpected error, preferably along with an [errors] object.
+  - `500` should be returned when the server encounters some unexpected error, preferably along with an [errors] object.

 - `GET` for retrieving a resource or a collection of resources.